llm-bible/llm-bible.github.io/_publications/zheng2023towards.markdown

 bibkey: zheng2023towards
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2308.14103"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Tools', 'Multimodal Models']
+tags: ['Tools', 'Multimodal Models', 'Efficiency and Optimization', 'Model Architecture']
 ---
 In this paper, we present a simple, flexible and effective vision-language (VL) tracking pipeline, termed \textbf\{MMTrack\}, which casts VL tracking as a